camelliaredko/java-projects-apcs/README.md

 # Java-Projects-APCS
-Java projects I worked on.
+Dozens of Java projects I worked on in my AP Computer Science course.